dinushchathurya/srilankan-universities-faculties-degrees-npm/README.md

   </p><br><br>
 </div>

+> Note: Use `npm install @dinush/srilankan-universities-faculties-degrees@1.0.3` to install the stable version of this package.

 ⚠️ CAUTION: This package has been updated to be fully compatible with TypeScript, providing enhanced type safety and a modern API.
-However, please note that the current version (2.0.0-rc.1) is a release candidate and should be used with care.
+However, please note that the current version (2.0.0-rc.14) is a release candidate and should be used with care.
 Some data lookups might not function correctly due to ID inconsistencies between universities, faculties, and degrees data.
-To install the release candidate version, use `npm install @dinush/srilankan-universities-faculties-degrees@next`.
+To install the release candidate version, use `npm install @dinush/srilankan-universities-faculties-degrees@next` or `npm install @dinush/srilankan-universities-faculties-degrees@2.0.0-rc.14`.
 We're actively working to fix these inconsistencies for the stable release.

 ## Table of Contents
 <ol>